 Charisma.
 The workplace bully is often highly charismatic and sociable, initially offering help to the new employee in the office or engaging in pleasant conversation with his colleagues in the office lounge.
 Don’t be fooled.
 Behind his charismatic persona, the office bully is a master manipulator.

 Strategy.
-The workplace bully is very strategic in who he targets as well as in how and when he targets.
+The office bully is very strategic in who he targets as well as in how and when he targets.
 His primary targets are often women, younger colleagues, new employees, and those who are more sensitive and soft spoken because he thinks these targets are less likely to stand up to him or to report him.

 He gets to know his targets—their habits and vulnerabilities—so he knows how to harass them.

 For example, if he knows a specific coworker is highly organized, he may intentionally displace an important file in his office or walk away with his original copy from the copy room, claiming it was a mistake and even apologizing later for what he “accidentally” did.

 He'll often harass his targets in subtle ways so as to go unnoticed by others, or attack when nobody else is around so there won't be witnesses.

 Regardless of how bullying is manifested –either verbal assaults or strategic moves to render the target unproductive and unsuccessful—it is the aggressor’s desire to control the target that motivates the action.— Gary Namie, PhD

 Intimidation.
 The office harasser may yell at his target in an effort to intimidate and establish dominance over him.
 Or he may ask his target questions he knows he’s unable to answer, often in front of other colleagues, with the intent to make him feel inferior or inadequate.

 Ridicule.
 If a coworker confronts him about his bullying behavior, the aggressor may laugh or otherwise make light of the situation, implying that the coworker misunderstood him or read too much into the incidents.
 The harasser may also make derogatory comments, sugar coated with humor, in an effort to belittle his targets.